The Science of eCommerce Project Management - the 10 ingredients needed to be a great eCommerce Project Manager

 #1.
 Strategic:

-The eCommerce Project Manager needs to be strategic to ensure the finished project remains in full alignment of business needs.
+The eCommerce Project Manager must be strategic to ensure the finished project remains fully aligned with business needs.

-A high volume of decisions made throughout this type of project, are strategic in nature.
+A high volume of decisions made throughout this type of project is strategic in nature.

 #2.
 Knowledge of eCommerce Best Practice Customer Experience Design:

 There is a need to have a deep understanding of Best Practice Customer Experience Design.
-Any Replatform scope will come with an Experience Design plan influencing the treatment and configuration of the new eCommerce Platform.
+Any Replatform scope will come with an Experience Design plan that influences the treatment and configuration of the new eCommerce Platform.

 For example, the Experience Design plan dictates four primary treatments of the new eCommerce Platform...